ageorge95/pitchFORK-chia-forks-ports-check/README.md

     **1.2.
 If you messed something up in the json, just delete it, and the tool will recreate it for you.**
 2. Execute the compiled .exe
 3. See the scanned data and possible conflicts on your screen and in "runtime_log.log"
+4. Allow or not the auto-fix attempt to be executed

 ## UBUNTU usage - instructions
 ### NOTE: Python 3.x is required ###